DigiScore/neoscore/doc/western/notes_chords_rests.rst

 .. note::

-   There is a known bug with accidentals overlapping in tight chords.
+   There is a known bug with accidental layout in tight chords.
 See `Issue #32 <https://github.com/DigiScore/neoscore/issues/32>`_ for a workaround.

 Durations
 ---------